-From Margaret on July 2nd, 2010 in Kitchen Remodel
+From Dean Dowd on July 02, 2010 in Kitchen Remodel

 These quick kitchen tune-ups can be finished by the end of the holiday weekend

 You want your kitchen to feel new and refreshed without doing a major overhaul?
 We hear you.
 The kitchen, which Julia Child called the heart of the home, is a place of creation and gatheringa place with many duties.
 Changing some of the key elements of the space can not only revolutionize its look, but streamline and simplify the way you work in it.
 Were not talking about ripping out flooring and installing new appliances.
 Were talking about things you can do in a weekend to renew your kitchen.